composition with Affinity®

-Never dehydrated or frozen, Affinity uses a gentle hypothermic* storage method called AlloFresh™ that preserves the product in its fresh state and retains its native tissue characteristics1,2:
+Never dehydrated or frozen, Affinity uses a gentle hypothermic* storage method called AlloFresh™ that preserves the product in its fresh state.
+In analytical testing, Affinity has been shown to retain its native tissue characteristics1,2:

-Native extracellular matrix (ECM) structure—with multiple ECM proteins that are important for scaffolding, including collagen types I, III, V, VI, and hyaluronic acid1,4,6
+Native extracellular matrix (ECM) structure—with multiple ECM proteins that are important for scaffolding, including collagen types I, III, V, VI, and hyaluronic acid1,3,5

-The spongy layer—an abundant source of proteoglycans, glycoproteins, and hyaluronic acid1,7
+The spongy layer—an abundant source of proteoglycans, glycoproteins, and hyaluronic acid1,6